Things you can do

 Paying for power to keep warm over winter can be a challenge for some people.

-That's why the New Zealand Government is introducing the Winter Energy Payment for people who receive New Zealand Superannuation and most beneficiaries.
+That's why the New Zealand Government has introduced the Winter Energy Payment for people who receive New Zealand Superannuation and most beneficiaries.

-If you qualify you don't need to apply for the payment - you'll be contacted directly by Work and Income.
+If you qualify you don't need to apply for the payment - you'll get the Winter Energy Payment automatically with other regular payments from Work and Income.

 What can I use it for?